 Should I only recommend three things, I say 1. nail oil 2. cuticle remover and 3. a good undercoat or similar that fills in the stripes of the nail so that you get an even, fine and durable result without having to file the top of the nail so much.

-Hope you got some useful tips on how to fix long and healthy nails at home.
+Hope you got some useful tips on how to fix long, healthy & beautiful nails at home step by step.
 If you have any questions, just comment below! :)

 Also read the post "Make acrylic nails on yourself".